alezost/alect-themes/README.md

 ## About

-Alect is a package that provides (rather low contrast but colourful enough) **configurable** light and dark color themes for GNU Emacs 24 or later.
+Alect is a package that provides (rather low contrast but colourful enough) **configurable** light, dark and black color themes for GNU Emacs 24 or later.
 The themes are intended to be used with GUI (see [Class of terminals](#class-of-terminals)).

 ## Table of Contents